 Ransomware is continuing to be a very pressing issue, and alongside the novel coronavirus, it can spell disaster for many counties.
 In fact, if you simply do a Google search for "county ransomware", Google will load the latest counties who have fallen victim to the great wave of cyberattacks happening at the state and local level.

 Unfortunately, many of these county ransomware attacks have occurred within the past three months.
 This blog highlights the recent wave of ransomware attacks that are targeting state and local governments, with a focus on school/education and election security.

 Baltimore Country Maryland

-During December 2020, Baltimore County, Maryland experienced cyber attacks that were targeting public school systems throughout the country.
+During December 2020, Baltimore County, Maryland experienced ransomware cyber attacks that were targeting public school systems throughout the country.
 Experts say that open vulnerabilities that allowed unauthorized access caused the attacks.
 In 2019, auditors identified 32 publicly accessible servers for Anne Arundel schools that were improperly located within the internal network.
 Additionally, the Maryland State Department of Education also improperly stored the names and Social Security Numbers of 1.4 million students and 233,000 teachers.

 Delaware County, Pennsylvania

 During November 2020, Pennsylvania's Delaware County paid a $500,000 ransom after the DoppelPaymer ransomware hit their systems.
 Fortunately, the County stated that the cyberattacks did not affect the Bureau of Elections and the County's Emergency Services Department since they are on a different network than the hacked systems.